AdedamolaXL/web3-community-outreach/README.md

 * Collaboration
 The residency program for examples is a chance for student-members who have completed the program to have access to more resources, new cultures and techniques, an opportunity to work up with a sponsoring institution, polish and refine their art and figure out what they want to do after.
 It's a bit like an internship only that artist will be encouraged to expose themselves to new forms they haven't explored together.

 * Cooperative Investments
+because the web3 space is highly monetary-driven, we want a situation where our members are exposed to the nitty-gritty of the investment game, not just around NFTs but into the world of DEFI where the usecase before DAO resources can be better explored.
+We want to create a DAO in which NFT (ART) creators generally can pool their profits and invest in DEFI solutions and investment routes, serving as a solid passive-income/cash flow system for them.

 * Loyalties Plan
+the scope of how to reward our most loyal and active members may be explored not just in the governance edge of things but also in the acquistion side of art objects (through discounts) as well slash-prices for online/offline events.
+This is done to show value for members participations.
+Value for value is the name of the game.

 ### ACTIVITIES
 * Education